 "Do you have any questions for me?"

-You have 60 seconds to either reinforce everything you just proved - or undo it.
+You have 60 seconds to either reinforce everything you just proved or undo it.
 This question is not a formality.
 It is an evaluation.
+Your questions should be as tight as your answers, and the data on interview answer length shows why brevity matters even when you are asking, not answering.

 Most candidates treat it as an afterthought.
 They scramble for something to say, default to "What does a typical day look like?" and hope it sounds interested enough.

 That is a missed opportunity.
-The questions you ask are the only part of the interview where you control the conversation.
+The interview questions you ask an employer are the only part of the interview where you control the conversation.
 Everything else is reactive.
 Your questions reveal what you care about, how deeply you have thought about the role, and whether you are evaluating them too.

 But the right questions depend on who is sitting across from you.
 What works in a recruiter screen will fall flat in a final round.
 What impresses a hiring manager will confuse a peer interviewer.

-Here is exactly what to ask - and what to avoid - at every stage of the interview process.
+Here is exactly what to ask your employer and what to avoid at every stage of the interview process.

 Asking a question that makes the interviewer pause and think - that is what separates candidates.
 A question like "What changed for the team since the last person in this role left?" forces them to reflect.
-It shows depth, curiosity, and a level of research that most candidates skip.
+The thoughtful questions to ask interviewer are the ones that show depth, curiosity, and a level of research that most candidates skip.

 Hiring managers have told us that a single strong closing question has tipped decisions between two equally qualified candidates.
 The person who asked a thoughtful question felt more invested.
 The person who said "No, I think you covered everything" felt like they were just collecting offers.

-Your preparation guide should include at least five questions tailored to the round.
-Prepare more than you need so you have backups when the interviewer addresses one during the conversation.
+Your preparation guide should include questions tailored to the round so you always have backups when the interviewer addresses one early.

 The phone screen is a logistics round.
 The recruiter is checking basic fit: experience level, salary range, timeline, and motivation.
 Your questions should match that energy.